It's been a while since I made any type of blog post, and this one is being made on my new MK-87 TKL Inland mechanical keyboard.

 The user guide, which is short and too the point, included with the keyboard does say you can program macros into F1 - F12 keys.
 I haven't tried that yet but I'm sure it will work fine.

 The only weird quirk is that sometimes there seems to be latancy between a key being pressed and the input on the computer.
 I really only have noticed this when you do a double space, sometimes the next character doesn't register.
 Is this a problem?
 Well, yeah kind of.
 When you are typinging and use a double space, you think you hit a letter, but it doesn't register that is a problem.
-At first I thought maybe it had something to do with the animation pattern of the LEDs, so I turned them off, and it didn't change anything.

 That is really the only "problem" that I've seen so far with the keyboard.
 And I guess if maybe you might get use to it, but it shouldn't do that.